Home Office Scheme Singapore: Knowing The Basics

 What Kind of Businesses are Permitted Under the Home Office Scheme?

-You will be allowed to run the following types of businesses under the HOS:
+You can’t run the following types of businesses under the HOS:

 - Trading office